h3abionet/h3ameta/README.md

 ## Docker images

-We're assuming you're using singulrity -- if using Docker it'll be a little simpler, so it's left as an exercise for the reader.
+We're assuming you're using singularity -- if using Docker it'll be a little simpler, so it's left as an exercise for the reader.

 ### kraken2